m-col/gitja/README.rst

 use that.

 \*The templating engine is not Jinja per se, but ginger_, an implementation of the Jinja language for Haskell.
+Please see their docs for any differences.

 Why?
 ----